 Encourage Entrepreneurship At A Young Age

 In this day and age, it is unavoidable that a young person would want to become an entrepreneur.
 This can be a good thing for the child because they are learning how to work with others and learn about business at a very early age which will help them in their future endeavors.
 As parents, we need to encourage entrepreneurship by allowing our children the opportunity to experience going into business for themselves.
-You should let your kids pick something that interests them or think of ways you could help them start up their little cookie shop out of your garage after school each afternoon before dinner time rolls around.
+You should let your kids pick something that interests them like golf lessons or think of ways you could help them start up their little cookie shop out of your garage after school each afternoon before dinner time rolls around.
 If nothing else, just allow them creative outlets like building things from old boxes lying around the house or painting pictures on canvases so long as it gets these creative juices flowing.

 Make Saving Fun